liuning0820/liuning0820.github.io/_posts/2019-03-04-the-devops-handbook-reading-notes.md

 tags: [devops, book]
 ---

-# Reading Notes: The Devops Handbook
+# Reading Notes: The DevOps Handbook

 ## Chapter 5 - Selecting Which Value Stream to Start With